The Clavi D9 is based on the well known clavinet D6 by hohner.

 The velocity curve remaps midi input and will give it a concave or convex shape thus changing some sort of a "MIDI sensitivity".

-Clavi D9 comes with its own sample player, the UVI Workstation 2 (requires v2.5.9 or later).
+Clavi D9 comes with its own sample player, the UVI Workstation 3 (requires v3.1.6 or later).

 We provide it for free with every library that you buy, you don't need to buy an expensive sampler to use our products.
-It works on Mac (10.7 or later) and PC (windows 7 or later), in standalone or as a plugin (VST / AU / AAX / RTAS / MAS) and in 32 and 64 bits.
+It works on Mac (10.14 or later intel or arm processor) and PC (windows 10 or later), in standalone or as a plugin (VST / VST3 / AU / AAX ) and in 64 bits only.
 You can find more info about it here.
-If you want to use our products in osx 10.5 or 10.6 or windows XP, please contact us, you will need UVI Workstation v2.1.8 and earlier versions of the UFS files, keep in mind that this older version requires the use of an iLok dongle.